Japanese currency: Local experiments (16th century)

 The growth of the economy and trade meant that small copper currency became insufficient to cover the amounts that were being exchanged.
-During the Sengoku period, the characteristics of the future Edo Period system began to emerge.
+During the Sengoku period, the characteristics of the future Edo period system began to emerge.
 Local Lords developed trade, abolishing monopolistic guilds, which led to the need for large-denomination currencies.
 From the 16th century, local experiments started to be made, with the minting of local coins, sometimes in gold.
 Especially the Takeda clan of Kōshū minted gold coins which were later adopted by the Tokugawa shogunate.

 Hideyoshi unified Japan, and thus centralized most of the minting of large denomination silver and gold coins, effectively putting in place the basis of a unified currency system.
 Hideyoshi developed the large Ōban plate, also called the Tenshō Ōban (天正大判), in 1588, a predecessor to Tokugawa gold coinage.

 A common practice in that period was to melt gold into copper molds for convenience, derived from the sycee manufacturing method.
 These were called Bundōkin (分銅金), of which there were two types, the small Kobundō (小分銅), and the large Ōbundō (大分銅).
-A Kobundō would represent about 373g in gold.
+A Kobundō would represent about 373 g in gold.